 The holiday season is just around the corner, and for many homeowners, that means it’s time to deck the halls—and the roof—with festive Christmas lights.
 While twinkling lights can bring holiday cheer to your home, improper installation can lead to roof damage that lasts long after the season ends.
-To help you avoid costly repairs and keep your roof in top shape, Roofing Georgia has put together this step-by-step guide on how to hang Christmas lights without damaging your roof.
+To help you avoid costly repairs and keep your roof in top shape, Roofing Georgia, a trusted roofing contractor in Alpharetta, GA, has put together this step-by-step guide on how to hang Christmas lights without damaging your roof.

 The first step in protecting your roof during Christmas light installation is selecting the right type of lights and clips.
 Here’s what to look for: